lambdanew/nu/README.md

-The LambdaNEW programming language, runtime, REPL and VM
+The LambdaNEW programming language, REPL and runtime

-## LambdaNEW programming language, runtime, REPL and VM
+## LambdaNEW programming language and runtime

 ### About LambdaNEW

-As the name might suggest, LambdaNEW is an experiment to recreate the LambdaMOO experience with today's technology and possibilities.
-The mobile internet, the wide adoption of messenger apps and ideas from the blockchain community (I see you rolling your eyes ...) influence LambdaNEW.
+As the name might suggest, LambdaNEW is an experiment to recreate the original LambdaMOO experience with today's technology.
+The mobile internet, the wide adoption of messenger apps and ideas from the crypto/blockchain community (I see you rolling your eyes ...) influence LambdaNEW.

-Like the old LambdaMOO, it is built around the idea of a relatively small *runtime* i.e. the server or `Node` and an extensible *database* and *programming language*.
+Like the old LambdaMOO, it is built around the idea of a small, universal *runtime* (the server or Node) and an extensible *database* and *programming language*.

 ### Background and some history